Immigration after the 2025 rule changes — protecting the ‘hidden’ sports workforce

 4. Performance enhancing technology — the science of sport.

-Our keynote speech will be delivered by Double Olympic champion Alistair Brownlee MBE, who’ll share his passion and support for innovation that removes barriers to exercise and participation in sport.
+Our keynote speaker was Double Olympic champion Alistair Brownlee MBE, who shared his passion and support for innovation that removes barriers to exercise and participation in sport.

 If you're a sports decision-maker who's interested in attending a future State of Play event, get in touch with our Head of Sport Lydia Edgar at lydia.edgar@brabners.com.